xavierellis/manual-mapper/README.md

 Windows X86 & X64 static library for manual mapping of arbitrary dll payloads from disk and memory.

-© Xavier Ellis, For educational purposes ONLY
+© Xavier Ellis; for educational purposes ONLY

 ### Implemented Features